AaronIceLin/explore-ember-aaronL/README.md

 This porject includes products of photo gallery, To-Do List widget, and personal portfolio.

-Photo gallery shows list of my favorite pictures.
-Click on each picture to transfer to view photo details.
-Quick view is able to preview larger picure in the page.
+Photo gallery shows a list of my favorite pictures.
+Click on each picture title to view photo details.
+You can use Quick View to preview larger picure in the page.
 Apply text filter to narrow down list results by all, award, photographer, and location.

-To-Do list widget is designed to manage tasks, and tasks are sorted by due dates.There are three categories: "All", "Complete", and "Incomplete" to narrow down list items.Features include adding new task with description and due date, editing or removing existing task, and marking task as complete or incomplete.
+To-Do list widget is designed to manage tasks, and tasks are sorted by due dates.There are three categories: "All", "Complete", and "Incomplete" to narrow down list items.
+Features include adding new task with description and due date, editing or removing existing task, and marking task as complete or incomplete.

 Visit online [DEMO](https://aaronicelin.github.io/explore-ember-aaronL/)